 Diaper rashes are common because they grow in warm, moist places.
 That makes a diaper the perfect place for the rash to develop.
 Factors that can make diaper rash more likely include:

 - diapers that are too tight

 - sensitive skin

-When you change your baby’s diaper, clean the diaper area gently with a soft cloth or a squirt of water from a bottle.
-Wipes are okay, just be gentle.
+The most important step you can take to prevent and treat a rash is keeping your baby’s diaper dry and clean.
+When you change the diaper, clean the area gently with a soft cloth or a squirt of water from a bottle.
+Wipes are fine, just be gentle.

 You can use pastes or barrier creams that contain zinc to soothe the skin and prevent contact with feces and other irritants.
 Examples of these products include:

 Apply a thin layer to prevent stool or urine from touching your baby’s skin.